-- Your birth certificate if you were born in New Zealand
+- Birth certificate, if you were born in New Zealand

 New Zealand Permanent Residence

-- A passport with a Residence Permit or Returning Resident’s Visa
+- Passport with a Residence Permit or Returning Resident’s Visa

-- A letter from the New Zealand Immigration Service of the Labour Department together with your passport (if your permit has not yet been issued)
+- A letter from Immigration New Zealand together with your passport (if your permit has not yet been issued)

 English Language Requirement